MAY 1 - BIRTHS

 John Glover

 English chemist who developed the Glover Tower in 1859 to reclaim useful chemicals during the manufacture of sulphuric acid, the most important industrial chemical.
 The previous Lead-Chamber Method (1749) used sulphur dioxide, a nitrate, air and water, but lost the nitrate in the form of nitric oxide to the atmosphere.
 This was expensive since the replacement nitrate had to be imported from Chile.
 Glover introduced a mass transfer tower to recover some of this lost nitrate.
-In his tower, sulfuric acid (still containing nitrates) was trickled downward against upward flowing burner gases.
+In his tower, sulphuric acid (still containing nitrates) was trickled downward against upward flowing burner gases.
 The flowing gas absorbed some of the previously lost nitric oxide.
-These gases were recycled back into the lead chamber where the nitric oxide could be re-used.
+By recycling these gases into the lead chamber the nitric oxide was re-used.
+He did not patent the process, but gave it freely to benefit the industry.Image shows cross-sectional diagrams of the Glover Tower. more

 William Hewson